5 Reasons to Leverage Your SharePoint Environment for PPM

-One of the best reasons for organizations to deploy a project management solution on SharePoint is that it leverages the existing, approved, and secure collaboration infrastructure that is already in place.
+One of the best reasons for organizations to deploy a project management solution on SharePoint is that it leverages the existing, approved, and secure collaboration infrastructure already in place.

-If your organization already has SharePoint deployed as an intranet or for document management, for example, you can tap into this pre-existing infrastructure and security (something that will make your IT team very happy!)
+If your organization uses SharePoint as an intranet or for document management, for example, you can tap into this pre-existing infrastructure – something that will make your IT team very happy!

 BrightWork is a project and portfolio management solution that plugs right into your SharePoint On-Premises environment (server version of SharePoint 2019, 2016, or 2013) and can be installed within a couple of hours.

-BrightWork keeps the same consistent interface as the rest of your SharePoint environment so you can leverage your prior expertise and accelerate user adoption.
+As BrightWork keeps the same consistent interface as the rest of your SharePoint environment, users don’t need to contend with another new interface.

 BrightWork builds on the SharePoint foundation of self-service, no-code configuration by end-users, and adds further options so users can see project data in the way they want.

-BrightWork, for example, comes with a range of best-practice project management templates to get projects under control quickly and confidently.
+BrightWork comes with a range of best-practice project and portfolio management templates for different types of projects and teams.